sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 ```
 #### 3.6.3.2 show authentication
-This command displays the authentication manager information for the interface
+This command displays the authentication manager global information and the number of authenticated clients.

 | Mode   | Exec |
 | ------ | ------------------- |